Aviation-capable naval vessel

+Many modern naval vessels are capable of carrying and supporting aircraft, although only aircraft carriers and full-length deck amphibious assault ships are truly dedicated to naval aviation, especially operation of fixed-wing aircraft.
+VTOL aircraft such as helicopters can however adapted well to most surface vessels as long as there is sufficient space on the deck for safe takeoff and landing.

-Many present-day naval vessels, aside from aircraft carriers and full-length deck amphibious assault ships, are capable of carrying aircraft.
-A majority of United States Navy ships have at least a helipad, capable of landing medium-sized helicopters.
+A majority of United States Navy ships have at least a helipad, capable of landing medium-sized naval helicopters for maritime patrol, search and rescue and anti-submarine missions.
 Many others have decks and even hangars incorporated into the structure of the ship.
 It has become a standard part of modern ship design to have a deck that supports multiple, medium or large helicopters, as well as being able to house them in a hangar, for protection and maintenance.
 Aside from carriers and full-length deck amphibious assault ships, the US Navy has 12 classes of commissioned surface warships, 10 of which are aviation-capable.
 Two of those classes, patrol ships and mine counter-measure ships, are due to be replaced by the littoral combat ship, at which point the entire US Naval surface war fleet will be aviation-capable.